anegan-hub/Project-Iris-flower-data-set/README.md

 So what does the above tell us; from analysing the data, instantly is it clear the medium sepal length of all species combined is longer than the petal length, with the sepal width wider than the petal width.
-Looking at min and max it is clear the sepal minumum length is 4.3 cm with the maximum length 7.9 cm, the petal length ranging from 1.0 cm to 6.9 cm.
-The sepal width ranges from 2.0cm to 4.4 cm and petal width ranging from 0.1cm to 2.5 cm.
+Looking at min and max the sepal minumum length is 4.3cm with the maximum length 7.9cm; the petal length ranges from 1.0cm to 6.9cm.
+The sepal width ranges from 2.0cm to 4.4cm; petal width ranging from 0.1cm to 2.5cm.
 The percentile 50% displays the percentage of data within that range.
-The summary above provides a description of all species combined so you cannot distinguish from species here.
+The summary above provides a description of all species combined.

 ## Histogram of each variable

 One of the objectives of the project is saving a histogram of each variable to png.file.
-The historgram would be an  Univariate analysis as only one variable is used.
-The historgram displays the distribution of each Variable separately to display the frequency and  measurement range.
-Upon researching histograms I discovered "Subplots" using the libraries **Matplotlib / Pandas**.
-I have two ways of producing the data 1.
+The histogram is an example of Univariate analysis as only one variable is used.
+The histogram displays the distribution of each variable separately to display the frequency and measurement range.
+Upon researching histograms I discovered "Subplots".
+Using the libraries **Matplotlib / Pandas**, I have two ways of producing the data 1.
 Write a code for each variable to display separate histograms, saving to four separate png files 2.
 Write one piece of code that will display a histogram of each variable to one png.file.
-I choose the latter as the subplot provides the same data without having to repeat code, and references only one png.file.
+I choose the latter, as repeated code was not used; with reference to one png.file.